ethereum/consensus-specs/specs/light_client/merkle_proofs.md

         o[i] = hash(o[i * 2] + o[i * 2 + 1])
     return o
 ```

+We define a custom type `GeneralizedIndex` as a Python integer type in this document.
+It can be represented as a Bitvector/Bitlist object as well.

 We will define Merkle proofs in terms of generalized indices.